AntonAleksandrov13/python-redis-tool/README.md

 ![Hash slots distribution](https://github.com/AntonAleksandrov13/python-redis-tool/blob/master/docs/sharding.png)

-###Adding multiple nodes
+### Adding multiple nodes
 In my opinion, scaling up is never done by adding one master of one slave node to a Redis Cluster.
 Therefore, another feature in my CLI is to add multiple nodes with a certain role at once.

 A user can define in which mode certain nodes will be launched using `--role` argument with `add_node`.
 You don`t have to worry to which master a slave will be assigned. redis-cli finds master with the least amount slaves itself.

-##tl;dr
+## tl;dr
-This CLI is just a wrapper for redic-cli with two key features: adding nodes and resharding cluster.
+This CLI is just a wrapper for redis-cli with two key features: adding nodes and resharding cluster.

-###Resharding
+### Resharding
 Resharding is done by `python redis-tool.py -s SOURCE_NODE_ADDRESS reshard`.
 `SOURCE_NODE_ADDRESS` - One of the nodes from the Redis cluster.
 It will be used as an entrypoint to all cluster operations.
 `reshard` command requires at least one "empty" master.
 Otherwise, it will not work.

-###Adding multiple nodes
+### Adding multiple nodes
 Adding multiple node is done by `python redis-tool.py -s SOURCE_NODE_ADDRESS add_node --role{master,slave} --target<TARGET_NODE_ADDRESS...>`.
 `SOURCE_NODE_ADDRESS` - One of the nodes from the Redis cluster. `TARGET_NODE_ADDRESS` - Address of the node you would like to add to the cluster.
 You can provide more than one `TARGET_NODE_ADDRESS`.

-#Sum up
+# Sum up
-This tool does not aims to replace a key features of redis-cli.
-It only tries to supplement redis-cli.
+This tool does not aims to replace redis-cli.
+It only tries to supplement redis-cli functionality.

 In order to get more information about how to use this tool, please use `python redis-tool.py -h`.
 If you want to have more information about a specific command run `python redis-tool.py add_node|reshard -h`